Zilleplus/zilleplus.github.io/projects/computervision.md

     Figure3: Landmarks on teeth
 </center>

-### Fitting algorthm levels
+### Fitting algorithm levels
-After reading an interesting paper on these active shape models, it seems a multi level apprach is the best option.
+After reading an interesting paper on these active shape models, it seems a multi level approach is the best option.
 Figure4 illustrates the resulting shapes after each level.
 <center>
     <div>
         <a href="url"><img src="./img/level0_fitting.png" align="center" height="200" width="170" ></a>
         <a href="url"><img src="./img/level1_fitting.png" align="center" height="200" width="170" ></a>
         <a href="url"><img src="./img/level2_fitting.png" align="center" height="200" width="170" ></a>
     </div>
-    Figure4: The same white shape in all 3 figures is the starting position of algorthm.
+    Figure4: The same white shape in all 3 figures is the starting position of algorithm.
 The left figure has in grey the shape after level0 fitting, the center level1 fitting and the right level2 fitting
 </center>

 ### Final remark
-Alltough its not included in the class its possible to use system identification here.
-The landmarks here allways had the same amount of points.
-Ths obviously will not allways be the case.
+Although its not included in the class its possible to use system identification here.
+The landmarks here always had the same amount of points.
+Ths obviously will not always be the case.
 The landmarks could be represented by for example an ARMAX model instead of fixed points.
 This idea is based on a paper i read for the class system identification.

 View project on [github](https://github.com/Zilleplus/Project_computer_vision)